 Image credit: @aimeehome_

-Keep reading to find out the best ways to clean velvet, linen and leather sofas and how to maintain their cleanliness even with pets around.
+Keep reading to find out the best ways to clean velvet, leather and linen sofas and how to maintain their cleanliness even with pets around.
 We’ll also give you our top stain removing tips so you’ll never have to panic about pesky stains again!

 Regular Sofa Cleaning and Maintenance

 Swyft sofas are durable, practical, convenient, comfortable and simply a pleasure to look at in any room.
-After studying the best fabrics on the market, we came to the conclusion that FibreGuard fabrics are the way to go!
+After studying the best fabrics on the market, we came to the conclusion that FibreGuard fabrics are the way to go.
 FibreGuard fabrics are ready for anything your pets, children and friends can throw at home and are classed as ‘life-friendly’.
 Using industry-leading stain-free technology, rather than coating our linen and velvet fabrics with a stain repellent, each one of the threads in our fabric is stain resistant.
+Worth noting, not all of our fabrics are FibreGuard, please check the fabric info before choosing.

 Our mission has been to make your life as easy as possible, which includes limiting the amount of time you need to spend with cleaning products when it comes to the look and longevity of your couch.
-So, whether you’re actively trying to get rid of some dirt or just want to give your sofa a bit of a refresh, here are 4 easy steps to cleaning your Swyft sofa:
+So, whether you’re actively trying to get rid of some dirt or just want to give your sofa a bit of a refresh, here are four easy steps to cleaning your fabric Swyft sofa at home:

 1. Remain calm